 Thanks to Active Travel funding from the Department for Transport (DfT), we have:

 - created new cycle lanes

 - widened 11 miles of well-used public footpath

 The government announced the £225 million fund earlier in 2020.
 This came after more people started walking and cycling during the coronavirus (COVID-19) pandemic.

-We hope more people will choose walking or cycling over public transport.
-This will make roads safer for pedestrians and cyclists.
+We hope that more people will choose walking or cycling alongside public transport as their preferred modes of travel.